gauravjagpal/plan-et-continentally/README.md

 A user should be able to:
 - The user can create an account
 - View Posts on Home Page
-- Leave a comment on Post.
+- Leave a comment on a Post.
 - Follow their favourite users
 - Add a trip - this will be private
 - Edit a trip - this will be private